 In those instances where items are left in the residence facilities after the owner or resident has moved from the hall, the Residential Life, Housing and Food Service Department shall declare the items abandoned in favor of the university.
 Residents may be charged for removal, shipping and/or storage of items.

-We reserve the right to notify family members, emergency contacts, guarantors, or university scholarship providers when deemed necessary; for example, in cases of medical emergency, infectious disease, underage alcohol violations, substance or drug abuse, behavioral misconduct or financial issues.
+We reserve the right to notify your parents when deemed necessary; for example, in cases of medical emergency, infectious disease, underage alcohol violations, substance or drug abuse, behavioral misconduct or financial issues.

 Directory information concerning current and former residents may be provided to individuals or mailing services outside of the institution for a variety of purposes.
 When requested, this information is provided solely at the discretion of the institution.
 Directory information may include name, address, telephone number, date of birth, major field of study, and academic classification.
 If you do not wish this information to be released, please inform the Housing Department in writing.